elalienx/space-launch-flights/README.md

 | date_local | Date      | The data in ISO 8601 format.              | 2006-03-25T10:30:00+12:00 |
 | name       | string    | The name of the rocket launched.          | FalconSat                 |
 | success    | boolean   | If the launch was a success or it failed. | FALSE                     |

+## Store strategy (⚠️ in progress)

+Due to the complexity of the API results (multiple keys, one big array of objects) I can normalize the data to group it in 3 elements:

+1. ` flights` (docs): The array of Flights, with a `get`and`set` to update the information on page change.
+1. `page`: The current page requested to the server with a `get` and `set` to be able to change the page # with the buttons.
+1. `controls`: An object grouping the remaining keys as they are read only.
+This allow me to expose a single `get` to read these properties.